 - Use third-party programs

 Mighty Networks gives you a ton of options to customize your community to fit your own brand.
 Even with the Community Plan, you can add your own branding, colors, logos, and images.
-You have the option to customize welcome sequences like we talked about above.
+You can customize welcome sequences, like we talked about above.
 You even have the option to customize the language around your community.
 (For example, don’t like the word “course” to describe your offering?
 You can change it to anything you want and it will automatically be reflected across the platform.)

-You get to add your personality as you brand your own community, which will be reflected in how your community shows up on the app too.
-Finally, you can build all this under your own domain name so that your members can feel like they’re totally in your space–and the Mighty Networks set-up process walks you through it so it’s super easy!
+You can build all this under your own domain name so that your members can feel like they’re totally in your space–and the Mighty Networks set-up process walks you through it so it’s super easy!
+And the ULTIMATE in branding is the option to build your own app under your brand, but we’ll talk about that below.

 Customization - Summary